seancorfield/honeysql/doc/special-syntax.md

 ## array

+Accepts either an expression (that evaluates to a sequence) or a subquery (hash map).
+In the expression case, also accepts an optional second argument that specifies the type of the array.

+Produces either an `ARRAY[..]` or an `ARRAY(subquery)` expression.

-Accepts a single argument, which is expected to evaluate to a sequence, with an optional second argument specifying the type of the array, and produces `ARRAY[?, ?, ..]` for the elements of that sequence (as SQL parameters):
+In the expression case, produces `ARRAY[?, ?, ..]` for the elements of that sequence (as SQL parameters):

 ```clojure
 (sql/format-expr [:array (range 5)])